GoogleChrome/web.dev/content/fast/reduce-network-payloads-using-text-compression/codelab-text-compression.md

 ### Pros:

 + Creating and updating saved compressed versions of assets does not need to be done.
 + Compressing on-the-fly works especially well for web pages that are dynamically generated.

 ### Cons:

 + Compressing files at higher levels to achieve better compression ratios will take longer.
-This can cause a performance hit as the user waits for assets to compress before being sent by the server.
+This can cause a performance hit as the user waits for assets to compress before they are sent by the server.

 ### Dynamic compression with Node/Express